 The results of the 31 December 2019 triennial actuarial valuation are not yet available (it is due to be completed within the 15 month statutory deadline).
-The last formal funding update from the Scheme Actuary has estimated that, as at 31 December 2018, the funding level of the Scheme had deteriorated to an estimated deficit of £20.3m. the worsening since 31 December 2016 is primarily driven by the fall in government bond yields that has acted to increase the amount needed to provide benefits, despite positive asset performance and the deficit reduction contributions received from the Company.
+The last formal funding update from the Scheme Actuary, estimated that, as at 31 December 2018, the funding level of the Scheme had improved to an estimated deficit of £19.9m.
+The improvement since 31 December 2016 was primarily driven by the deficit reduction contributions of £7m received from the Company, partially offset by a fall in government bond yields that acted to increase the amount needed to provide benefits.

-Report on Actuarial Position of the Scheme (continued)
+Report on Actuarial Liabilities (continued)